WIC: Women, Infants, & Children

 You have an infant or children under the age of five.

 You or your children have a health or nutrition need

 You have a household income (before taxes) that is less than or equal to WIC income guidelines.
 For example, a family of four can have gross annual income of up to $43,568 per year.
 Income guidelines are revised every July.
 Check with the local WIC project nearest you to find out if you are eligible.

 You could be income eligible for WIC if you currently receive kinship Care, W2, Food Stamps, or Medicaid including Healthy Start.
 You may be income eligible for WIC even if food stamp benefits have been cancelled.

 How do I apply for WIC?

 Call the WIC Program nearest you.
 You may check your local directory for the public health or WIC office in your area or call 1 800 722-2295 for assistance in locating a WIC clinic near you.
-You can also find information on WIC locations in Milwaukee County by visiting the Milwaukee County WIC site.
-For City of Milwaukee Health department WIC clinic locations and times, click here and look for "WIC" in the left-hand column for each clinic location.
+You can also find information by clicking here for the Wisconsin WIC site.
+For City of Milwaukee Health department WIC clinic locations and times, click here and look for "WIC" in the left-hand column for each clinic listing.